 The practice must be clear as to when it is passing ownership of data to an individual (e.g. for project work or, research and development) and this should be authorised by the Caldicott Guardian / Data Controller.
 The individual may then need to be separately registered under the Data Protection Act 1998.

-RESOURCES

-Server Tape backup procedure [*]

-Mobile Phone Policy [*]

--------------------------------------